-Joan Ackerstein is a Partner in the Boston office of Jackson Lewis LLP and serves as the firm's National Director of Litigation.
-She managed the Boston office’s litigation practice for 20 years, through 2006, and is a member of the firm’s Management Committee.
+Joan Ackerstein is a Shareholder in the Boston office of Jackson Lewis P.C. and serves as the firm's National Director of Litigation.
+She managed the Boston office’s litigation practice for 20 years, through 2006.
 She concentrates her practice in employment litigation and counseling employers on the full range of workplace issues.

 Ms. Ackerstein's litigation practice includes the defense of employers in single and multi-plaintiff actions in state and federal courts and in administrative agencies, such as the Equal Employment Opportunity Commission and the Massachusetts Commission Against Discrimination, on claims of discrimination (gender, race, age, religion, national origin, sexual orientation), sexual harassment, breach of contract, retaliation, violations of whistleblower protections and wage/hour laws, and wrongful discharge and related tort claims (invasion of privacy, defamation, interference with advantageous relations, misrepresentation, fraud and civil conspiracy).

 In her counseling practice, Ms. Ackerstein regularly advises employers on issues such as disability management, reductions in force, privacy in the workplace, terminations without litigation, restrictive covenants, best practice employment policies, executive hiring and separations, and performance management.
 She also conducts management training for employers on a wide variety of employment law topics.

 Ms. Ackerstein has substantial trial experience, including service as an Assistant United States Attorney in Boston from 1983 to 1986, prior to joining Jackson Lewis in 1987.
 Ms Ackerstein began her career at the prominent Boston firm Goodwin, Procter & Hoar.